DominikaSybilska/manual-testing/README.md

 # Manual testing - portfolio
-a collection of apps I tried to test - test cases and test scenarios
+a collection of apps I tried to test - test cases and test conditions